info7tik/openrunning/README.md

 ![architecture of the application](./images/architecture.png)

+Thanks to [sequencediagram.org](https://sequencediagram.org/) to provide an easy and efficient drawing tool!

 ## Docker Containers
 ### Docker Container Connection
 To connect to the containers, use the following command **from the `openrunning` directory**: